markkoszykowski/ECE465---Cloud-Computing/Homework 2a/README.md

     java -cp ece465_hw2a-v2.1.jar edu.cooper.ece465.network.Server

 to get the Server end running.
-Additionally, Client end simulation can be run by then executing
+Then, run

     java -cp ece465_hw2a-v2.1.jar edu.cooper.ece465.network.Clients

+in a separate terminal session to get the Client end running.
+At runtime, the user will be asked for (relative paths to) IP Address and Graph files.
+Examples of both have been provided.

-Note: Please ensure the Server-end is run FIRST, otherwise provided code will not execute.
+Note: Please ensure the Server-end is run FIRST, otherwise provided code will not execute properly.

 ## Removal